 The Life Cycle of a Coupon:

+So, how is a coupon "born" and when does it "die"?
 First, manufacturers decide what coupons they want to produce and usually has a design agency who creates the coupon.

 Next, the coupon is sent to the public= either in the Sunday inserts, direct mail, or Internet.